yuhkix/wuwa-sig-rs/README.md

 - **Process Isolation**: Always ensure proper game process boundaries
 - **Responsible Use**: Intended for development and research purposes only

-## 🤝 Contributing

-We welcome contributions from the Wuthering Waves modding community!
-Please see our [Contributing Guidelines](CONTRIBUTING.md) for details.

-### Development Setup

-1. Fork the repository
-2. Create a feature branch: `git checkout -b feature/signature-bypass`
-3. Commit your changes: `git commit -m 'feat: improve signature detection'`
-4. Push to the branch: `git push origin feature/signature-bypass`
-5. Open a Pull Request

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.